-Henry Hathaway's Shepherd of the Hills was based on Harold Ben-Wright's 1907 best-selling novel.
+Made at Paramount, Henry Hathaway’s Shepherd of the Hills was based on Harold Ben-Wright’s 1907 best-selling novel, though the scenarists took many liberties in their adaptation (see below).

 John Wayne plays Matt Matthews, a hotheaded mountaineer obsessed with hatred for his father, who he has never met.
 Believing that his father has disgraced the family’s name and caused his mother’s early death, Matt is determined to seek revenge.

-Matt learns that his father (Harry Carey) is the stranger who the mountain-folk call “The Shepherd of the Hills,” because of is kind acts for them.
+Matt learns that his father (Harry Carey Sr.), now called Daniel Howitt, is the stranger who the mountain-folk call “The Shepherd of the Hills,” because of his kind acts for them.
+It’s Sammy who first notices the physical resemblance of father and son.

-At the end, however, Matt's father clears the way for his marriage, after a shootout between them, in which Matt learns that his father has always been a kind, though misunderstood, man.
+At the end, however, Matt’s father clears the way for his son’s marriage, after a shootout between them, in which Matt learns that his father has always been a kind, though misunderstood, man.
+It turns out that Howitt has killed a man for which he was sent to prison, thus preventing him from returning home to Moaning Meadow.

 Produced by Jack Moss.